DanielMaherDev/MeditationMinds/README.md

 * Currently the form redirects to a thank you page but does not send the form imformation anywhere.
 This is something I am looking to introduce in a future release.

 ## 4. Typography and colour scheme
-The Typography used on the site was Bellota Text Light 300 and was taken from [Google Fonts](https://fonts.google.com/specimen/Bellota+Text?category=Display,Monospace)
+The Typography used on the site was Oxygen Light 300 and was taken from [Google Fonts](https://fonts.google.com/specimen/Oxygen).
+I wanted the site to feel light, and spacious, and I feel this font allowed for this.

 The scheme of the colours used for the site is this:
 ![](assets/ReadMeImages/colourpallete.png)